 How NuCalm Could Control the Hulk

 Most of the time, The Hulk transforms back into Bruce Banner offscreen.
 We have seen The Hulk rampage itself into exhaustion, presumably, and it goes offscreen to rest.
 Banner awakes as if from sleep.
 It’s actually similar to what is normally seen in werewolf movies (or similar animal transformation films like Cat People).
 But in Age of Ultron, we see something different that calms him down.
-Black Widow approaches him with what seems to be a preset key phrase.
+Black Widow (Natasha Romanova) approaches him with what seems to be a preset key phrase.
 She then gets him to turn his hand palm up to her using various gestures.
 Once he has his hand turned up, she touches his wrist in several places, which sets off his transformation back to Banner.